Mallacoota: History

-Prehistory the area was part of the territory of the Bidawal people.
+The area was part of the territory of the Bidawal people for thousands of years.
+The meaning of the name Mallacoota has been suggested as meeting place, but according to Bruce Pascoe and others, it means "sacred pipe clay", and was known to clans all around the area, who used to use the clay.

 Shore-based whaling may have taken place in the area in 1841 under the direction of Captain John Stevenson.

 Settlers started to arrive in the 1830s.
 A small timber lighthouse was installed on nearby Gabo Island in 1854, and the existing granite lighthouse was completed in 1862.
 By the 1880s commercial fishing was well established, with some catch being shipped south to Melbourne.
 At the same time the first tourists started to arrive.
 Gold was discovered in 1894, after which the Spotted Dog Mine operated for three years.
 Mallacoota Post Office opened on 7 May 1894 and Mallacoota West in 1901.
 In 1928 Mallacoota West was renamed Mallacoota, and Mallacoota became Mallacoota East (closing in 1940).
 A satellite airfield was constructed during World War II for the purpose of coastal defence.
 During the 20th century the logging, farming and fishing industries in the area declined, and the tourism and abalone industries grew.
 The town's largest employer, the abalone co-operative, was formed in 1967.

 In December 2019, fires in the East Gippsland region had a "significant impact" on Mallacoota and the nearby town of Genoa.